Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNodeType.md

 PS c:> Remove-AzureRmServiceFabricNodeType -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NodeTypeName 'nt1'
 ```

-This command will remove nodetype 'nt1' from the cluster
+This command will remove NodeType 'nt1' from the cluster.

 ## PARAMETERS